 Like any great story it makes sense to start at the beginning, but perhaps if you are like me, skipping ahead to the climax of the story is also very attractive.

 It’s up to you where you start, and hopefully as you read, study, discuss and digest God’s truth, you will learn that every new page is God speaking to you and into your life.
 Enjoy every page—it’s a book that you’ll never get tired of.

 Although this is not an exhaustive list, the passages found in “Jesus on every page: Reading the Biblical narrative in Five Acts” can be a good place to start as you seek to understand the overview of God’s story.
 Once you have read through these, dig deeper into the life and teachings of Jesus Christ starting in the book of John, in the New Testament.

 The Bible is an amazing story.
 It pulls no punches in portraying the good, the bad and the ugly of the human condition, yet before, between, and beyond, is the matchless God and Saviour who is actively working to put it all right.
 It truly is the greatest story ever told.

 Enjoy reading it, digging into it, wrestling with it, reflecting on it, and putting it to use in your own life.
 It will change you forever!

-1. taken from Introduction to The Jesus Storybook Bible by Sally Lloyd-Jones
+1. Introduction to The Jesus Storybook Bible by Sally Lloyd-Jones